jjzha/escoxlmr/README.md

 Mike Zhang, Rob van der Goot, and Barbara Plank.
 In ACL (2023).

-If you use this work please cite the following (for now arXiv):
+If you use this work please cite the following:

 ```
 @inproceedings{zhang-etal-2023-escoxlm,